sonmi451/friendly-aisha-clone/README.md

 use `docker-compose up -d` to start the robot in detached mode use `docker-compose down` to stop the robot

+### Logs
+use `docker-compose logs robot` to print the logs from the docker container

 ## Wordlist

 The `$wordle` function uses the `3of6` wordlist from: [12 Dicts](http://wordlist.aspell.net/12dicts/)